Last updated on November 29, 2018

 8.2 Termination.
 In addition to any other remedies it may have, either party may terminate this Agreement by written notice in the event the other party is in material breach of any obligation under this Agreement and fails to cure such breach within thirty (30) days following its receipt of written notice thereof.
 In addition, Company may also terminate the Agreement immediately upon written notice in the event (a) Customer fails to pay any amounts payable hereunder within ten (10) days after receiving written notice from Company that payment is past due, or (b) Customer breaches any provision in Section 3.2 or 3.3.

 8.3 Effects of Termination.
 Upon termination or expiration of this Agreement for any reason, any amounts owed to Company under this Agreement before such termination or expiration will be immediately due and payable, all rights granted by Company to Customer in this Agreement will immediately cease to exist and Customer must discontinue all use of the Services and return to Company or destroy all copies of Company Confidential Information in Customer’s possession or control.
-In the event that Company terminates this Agreement for Customer’s uncured breach of this Agreement, Customer shall be responsible for all Fees that would be payable hereunder for the remainder of the then-current Initial Service Term or Renewal Service Term.
+In the event that Company terminates this Agreement for Customer’s uncured breach of this Agreement, Customer shall be responsible for all Service Fees that would be payable hereunder for the remainder of the then-current Initial Service Term or Renewal Service Term plus any Travel Purchases made prior to the date of termination.
 Sections 1, 3, 4, 5, 7, 8.3, 9, 10, and 11 together with any accrued payment obligations, will survive expiration or termination of this Agreement for any reason.

 9.1 By Customer.
 Customer will indemnify, defend, and hold harmless Company from and against all liabilities, damages, and costs (including settlement costs and reasonable attorneys’ fees) arising out of any claim by a third party against Company or its affiliates regarding or relating to: (a) Customer Data; (b) Customer’s use of the Services in violation of this Agreement or applicable law; or (c) End Users’ use of the Services in violation of this Agreement or applicable law.